 Traffic issue leaving Zacapa due to accident…were not certain what happened but suspect a motorcyclist was seriously injured ….or worse.

-The road to El Florido border crossing was rough. we spent more than three hours at border – a confusing process interrupted by lunch closure of the Honduran immigration offices which lengthened our wait.
+The road to El Florido border crossing was rough.
+We spent more than three hours at the border – a confusing process interrupted by lunch closure of the Honduran immigration offices which lengthened our wait.

-As well, a surprising amount of construction was taking no place on the Nicaraguan side of border.
+As well, a surprising amount of construction was taking place on the Nicaraguan side of the border.
 It seems the entire highway is in various stages of being rebuilt, repaired, built for miles.

-We didn’t get as many miles on today as we had intended so decided to stop in La Entrada for the night.
+We didn’t get as many miles on today as we had hoped so we decided to stop in La Entrada for the night.
 We stopped there for gas about 3:30 and decided to call it a day.
-Sky was dark with cloud and we didn’t relish driving in rain on the town up roads.
+Sky was dark with cloud and we didn’t relish driving in rain on the torn-up roads.
 The rain started in La Estrada as we tried to get Claro service sorted out.
-We ended up at grocery store with Claro service on offer, but no longer be was able to figure out the lack of coverage.
-So we didn’t get technology figured out but did buy groceries a for dinner in our as yet to find hotel room.
-We then waited for heavy rain to pass before venturing into town to find hotel with secure parking.
+We ended up at a grocery store with Claro service on offer, but couldn’t figure out the lack of coverage.
+So we didn’t get technology working but we did buy groceries a for dinner in our as-yet-to- be-found hotel room.
+We waited for the heavy rain to pass before venturing into town to find a hotel with secure parking.

-Today had some great riding once we got through a huge stretch of highway under construction.
-This 40+ km stretch right outside of La Entrada runs through the mountains so the road is still very twisty, but the surface is very rough in places and the traffic doesn’t really slow down at all.
-There are many signs with posted speeds of 15 or 30 km, but no one drives that slowly.
+Today had some great riding once we got through a huge stretch of highway construction.
+This 40+ km stretch outside of La Entrada runs through the mountains so the road is very twisty, but the surface is very rough in places and the traffic doesn’t really slow down at all.
+Many signs are posted stating speed limits of 15 or 30 km, but no one drives that slowly.
 Speed is the way to travel so construction be damned, keep the pedal to the metal and go.
 Oh except for stretches where traffic is stopped due to single lane sections in several spots.
 At these areas, motorbikes scoot to the front of the pack on the left or right side of all the stopped cars and trucks.
 As soon as the lane opens, everyone shoots ahead trying to overtake each other.
 Don’t be slow getting started, or you’ll be behind a huge herd of small motorbikes – 125 or 250 cc bikes, often loaded with at least two adults, but more often, entire families.
-Men drive, women sit side saddle, with two or three kids sandwiched in.
-But nice light and manoeuvrable bikes compared to our comparatively great big and heavy bikes.
+Men drive, women sit side-saddle, with two or three kids sandwiched in.
+But nice light and maneuverable bikes compared to our comparatively big and heavy bikes.

 It takes some getting used to.
 No one seems to pay attention to lanes, traffic signs, speed limits, passing is expected, often in very short parts where it sometimes seems there just isn’t space for a truck or car to succeed, but somehow they do.
 Buses are the worst- they travel at high speeds, they often come around curves half over the middle line, and often passengers are standing in the open doors, hanging on or hanging out.